custom ad

 SportsFebruary 7, 2025

-Rob Martin's 27-point effort propels Southeast Missouri State to an 80-51 victory over Morehead State, securing the Redhawks' top spot in the Ohio Valley Conference.
+Rob Martin's 27 points propel Southeast Missouri State to an 80-51 victory over Morehead State, keeping SEMO tied for second in the Ohio Valley Conference.
+SEMO dominated with strong shooting and rebounding.

 Anthony Capobianco

-Southeast Missouri State’s Rob Martin handles the ball during a recent home game at the Show Me Center.
+Southeast Missouri State’s Rob Martin handles the ball during a recent home game at the Show Me Center in Cape Girardeau.

-Southeast Missouri State’s Rob Martin handles the ball during a recent home game at the Show Me Center.Tony Capobianco ~ tcapobianco@semoball.com
+Southeast Missouri State’s Rob Martin handles the ball during a recent home game at the Show Me Center in Cape Girardeau.Tony Capobianco ~ tcapobianco@semoball.com, file

-Southeast Missouri State soared to the top of the Ohio Valley Conference after the Redhawks defeated the Morehead State Eagles 80-51 on the road Thursday, Feb.
-6, in Morehead, KY.
+MOREHEAD, Ky. — Southeast Missouri State defeated the Morehead State Eagles 80-51 on the road Thursday, Feb.
+6, to remain tied for second place in the Ohio Valley Conference.

-Rob Martin had a monster game with 27 points on 11-of-19 shooting, including 3-of-6 from the three-point line and a pair of free throws.
-BJ Ward scored 16 points on 6-of-12 shooting including 4-of-7 from the three-point line.
+Rob Martin had a monster game with 27 points on 11-of-19 shooting, including 3 of 6 from beyond the 3-point line and a pair of free throws.
+BJ Ward scored 16 points on 6-of-12 shooting including 4 of 7 from past the 3-point line.

-Morehead State was led by Tyler Brelsford‘s 13 points and 11 points from Kenny White Jr. The Eagles shot 16-of-49 from the field, including 2-of-15 from three-point range, and 17-of-25 free throws.
+Morehead State was led by Tyler Brelsford’s 13 points and 11 points from Kenny White Jr. The Eagles shot 16 of 49 from the field, including 2 of 15 from 3-point range, and 17-of-25 free throws.

-SEMO shot 34-of-62 from the field including 8-of-18 from the three point line.
-The Redhawks made 4-of-7 from the free throw line but an extended time on the charity stripe was unnecessary this time around.
+SEMO shot 34 of 62 from the field, including 8 of 18 from beyond the 3-point line.
+The Redhawks made 4 of 7 free throws, but an extended time on the charity stripe was unnecessary this time around.
 The Redhawks also won the rebounding battle 38-28.

-The Redhawks jumped ahead 8-2 within the first three minutes of the game after a pair of three-pointers from Ward.
-A slam dunk from Troy Cole Jr. capped SEMO’s opening run to 12-4 four minutes into the first half.
+The Redhawks jumped ahead 8-2 within the first three minutes of the game after a pair of 3-pointers from Ward.
+A slam dunk from Troy Cole Jr. capped SEMO’s opening run to 12-4, four minutes into the first half.

 Receive Daily Headlines FREESign up today!